 What are the effects of gender inequality?

 Despite worldwide progress, gender inequality persists.
 The COVID-19 pandemic has threatened to put years of hard-won progress at risk.
-Far too many girls, especially those from the poorest families, still face gender discrimination with respect to basic education, child marriage and pregnancy, sexual violence and unrecognized domestic work.
-These are some types of gender discrimination:
+Far too many girls, especially those from the poorest families, still face gender discrimination in education, child marriage and pregnancy, sexual violence and unrecognized domestic work.
+These are some types of gender inequality.

 - Child marriage.
 Child marriage is a form of gender-based violence and a result and driver of gender inequality and gender discrimination.
 Experts predict that the COVID-19 pandemic is set to reverse 25 years of progress, which saw child marriage rates decline.
 In fact, Save the Children analysis revealed a further 2.5 million girls at risk of marriage by 2025 because of the pandemic—the greatest surge in child marriage rates in nearly three decades.